hebbmcclure/scaffold/docs/USAGE_GUIDE.md

 Let's break down what we see in the example above.

 1. `BaseComponent` Extension on `HeaderComponent`
    1. All Components should inherit functionality from the `BaseComponent` class.
-Similar to Page Objects, there are some extremely helpful methods there that allow access the same access as mentioned from Page Objects, but also the construction of Component lists.
+Similar to Page Objects, there are some extremely helpful methods there that allow the same access as mentioned from Page Objects, but also the construction of Component lists.
 That's covered later.
 2. Properties (or aka Java Fields)
    1. Exactly the same fundamentals as the Page Object.
 These fields are the elements that exist on the page.
-With a "non-list" component, we always want to provide the fully qualified By locator that includes the parent.
+With a "non-list" component, we always want to provide the fully qualified `By` locator that includes the parent.
 3. Getters
    1. Standard getter functions are auto generated with the lombok `@Getter` annotation from the class level.
 Any time we want to interact with an element, we always call the getter instead of the raw field.